 This 31-mile rails-to-trails conversion meanders through lovely wooded areas and links five St. Tammany towns.
-Run, walk, cycle, rollerblade or even bring your horse (sorry, not pets permitted).
+Run, walk, cycle, Rollerblade or even bring your horse (sorry, no pets permitted).
 The path offers all who traverse it a way to experience both the towns and the natural beauty that so enhance the quality of life on the Northshore.

 Originally a corridor for the Illinois Central Railroad, the Trace now is an earth-friendly hike and bike trail stretching from downtown Covington, through Abita Springs, Mandeville, and Lacombe and ending in Slidell.
 In 2017, the Tammany Trace was inducted into the Rails-to-Trails Hall of Fame.